-Then, a similar experiment is performed with the cost function~\eqref{eq:min_center_of_mass} to compute the center of mass. $M \in \{2, 10, 100\}$ parameters $\theta$ are generated as described in the introduction of this subsection~\ref{sec:num_exp:simu} with $\nu = 1$.
-The minimization is performed with the same optimization algorithms as previously: the plain steepest descent, the plain conjugate gradient and the Algorithm~\ref{algo:steepest_IG}.
-The results of this experiment are presented in Figure~\ref{fig:num_exp:speed_cost_center_of_mass}.
-We observe that the Algorithm~\ref{algo:steepest_IG} is much faster than the two others regardless of $M$.
-Indeed, when $M=2$ the Algorithm~\ref{algo:steepest_IG} converges in $40$ iterations whereas the plain conjugate gradient requires $300$ iterations and the plain steepest descent still has not converged after $1000$ iterations.
-When $M \in \{10, 100\}$, the Algorithm~\ref{algo:steepest_IG} converges in less than $60$ iterations which is $4$ times faster than the plain conjugate gradient.
-It should be noted that the plain steepest descent has not converged after $1000$ in the cases $M \in \{100, 1000\}$.
+Then, a similar experiment is performed with the cost function~\eqref{eq:min_center_of_mass} to compute the center of mass. $M \in \{2, 10, 100\}$ parameters $\theta$ are generated as described in the introduction of Subsection~\ref{sec:num_exp:simu} with $\nu = 1$.
+The minimization is performed with the same optimization algorithms as previously: the plain steepest descent, the plain conjugate gradient, and Algorithm~\ref{algo:steepest_IG}.
+The results of this experiment are presented in Figures~\ref{fig:num_exp:speed_cost_center_of_mass_iterations} and~\ref{fig:num_exp:speed_cost_center_of_mass_time} in terms of iterations and computation time, respectively.